Price Volatility and Rational Expectations in a Sectoral Framework Commodity Model: A Multivariate GARCH Approach

 Anthony N. Rezitis

-University of Western Greece - Department of Business Administration of Food and Agricultural Products
+Department of Business Administration of Food and Agricultural Enterprises, University of Patras

 Konstantinos S. Stavropoulos